Skip to Main Content

 APA Format

-Developed by the American Psychological Association, APA format is favored by those in the sciences and social sciences.
+Developed by the American Psychological Association, APA format is favored by those in the social sciences.
 Typically, professional researchers in these fields must use APA in order to have their work published.

 From Purdue OWL's APA Style Workshop: